grafana/k6-benchmarks/README.md

 ulimit -n 250000
 ```

+For quick testing, you can paste these commands in the root terminal window.
+To make these changes permanent you will have to change configuration files in your distribution.

 ### Hardware considerations

 #### Network
 Network throughput of the machine is an important consideration when running large testruns.
-Many EC2 machines come with 1Gbit/s connection which may limit the amount of load k6 can generate.
+Many AWS EC2 machines come with 1Gbit/s connection which may limit the amount of load k6 can generate.

-When running the test, you can use `nload -u g` in the terminal to view in real time the amount of network traffic generated.
+When running the test, you can use `iftop` in the terminal to view in real time the amount of network traffic generated.
 If the traffic is constant at 1Gbit/s, your test is probably limited by the network card.
 Consider upgrading to a different EC2 instance.

 ![image](https://user-images.githubusercontent.com/442646/80501039-3e6e1b80-896f-11ea-9fa3-3d97a4a08ffd.png)

-In my tests the m5.4x large instance is capped at about 1Gbit/s network throughput on average.
-Amazon claims that it can do "up to 10Gbit/s".
+In my tests the m5.4xlarge instance is capped at about 1Gbit/s network throughput on average.
+Amazon claims that it can do "up to 10Gbit/s", but that number is not guaranteed.

-TODO: expand

 #### CPU
 Unlike many other load testing tools, k6 is heavily multithreaded.
-It will use all available CPU cores.
+It will effectively use all available CPU cores.

-Make there's enough CPU resources to generate traffic and record metrics.
-We recommend that your average CPU load doesn't exceed 80%.
-If the CPU runs at 100%, metric data will be skewed, showing much larger response time.
+The amount of CPU you need depends on your test file (sometimes called test script).
+Regarless of the test file, you can assume that large tests require significant amount of CPU power.
+We recommend that you size the machine to have at least 20% idle cycles (up to 80% used by k6, 20% idle).
+If k6 uses 100% to generate load, it won't have enough CPU to measure the responses correctly.
+This may result in result metrics to have much larger response time than in reality.

 #### Memory
+k6 likes memory, but [it isn't as greedy as other load testing tools](https://k6.io/blog/comparing-best-open-source-load-testing-tools#memory-usage).
+Memory consumption heavily depend on your test files.
+To estimate the memory requirement of your test, run the test on your laptop with 100VUs and multiply the consumed memory by the target number of VUs.

+Simple tests will use ~3-5MB per VU.
+(1000VUs = 3-10GB).
+Tests that are using file-uploads can consume tens of megabytes per VU.

 ## k6 execution